Past Disaster Case Management Programs

 New Jersey Disaster Case Management Program 2023-2024

-The New Jersey Disaster Case Management Program launched in January 2023 and actively supported Hurricane Ida disaster recovery efforts in 12 counties—Bergen, Essex, Gloucester, Hudson, Hunterdon, Mercer, Middlesex, Morris, Passaic, Somerset, Union, and Warren—through February 1, 2024.
-Disaster Case Managers assisted over 525 households impacted by the disaster.
-The primary focus areas included housing repair or rebuild, large appliances, furniture, affordable rental housing, and rental assistance.
-To date, DSC SVDP-USA has allocated $1,108,695.06 in services to aid Hurricane Ida recovery efforts in New Jersey.
+Hurricane Ida caused severe flooding and damages across the state of New Jersey.
+DSC SVDP-USA partnered with the state to assist Hurricane Ida survivors.
+The New Jersey Disaster Case Management Program launched in January 2023 and actively supported Hurricane Ida disaster recovery efforts in 12 counties—Bergen, Essex, Gloucester, Hudson, Hunterdon, Mercer, Middlesex, Morris, Passaic, Somerset, Union, and Warren—through February 29, 2024.
+Disaster Case Managers assisted over 495 households impacted by the disaster.
+The primary unmet needs were housing repair or rebuild, large appliances, furniture, affordable rental housing, and rental assistance.
+DSC provided $1,159,089.10 in services to Hurricane Ida survivors in New Jersey.